How to Start a Food Truck Business

 - Keep your money safe.
 Don't leave your money on show or pull out large wads of cash.
 People will be watching and it could lead to a situation you don't want to have.
 Keep your cash hidden and keep it locked away.

-- Don't have only women working on the food truck.
-This could lead to a thief thinking it is an easy target.
+- Have a sufficient number of staff working on the food truck.
+This will prevent thieves from thinking it is an easy target.

 - Stay vigilant to protect your property, your staff, and your money.